VIDA-NYU/prida/data-generation/README.md

 }
 ```

-Note that one training data file is generated for each regression algorithm chosen.
+Note that one training and one test data files are generated for each regression algorithm chosen.

 ### Logs from Apache YARN